As the pandemic is receding and the number of employees coming to the offices is picking up, you can expect a lot more demand for meeting rooms.

 Other than required check-ins, you may want to integrate a lot more policies and guidelines in order to streamline the meeting room management processes.
 For example, you may consider things like:

 There are many other options that the more advanced conference room scheduling systems will allow you to set up.
+And read this article to learn why Excel meeting room booking templates are not the ideal choice for room booking.

 Although it might sound a little off, employees play a key role in the overall meeting room management process.
 Providing a quality training program where you educate people on how to use the rooms can improve everyone’s experience.